sushi133/NanoString-RNAseq-crosswalk-project/README.md

 # Genomic Count Data Simulation and Model Comparison

 This script simulates genomic count data with pre-treatment and post-treatment measurements on two platforms.
-It compares the performance of Lasso regression and XGBoost models in predicting data from a new platform (Platform 2) based on both pre-treatment and post-treatment data from an original platform (Platform 1).
-The simulation includes various correlations: between pre- and post-treatment values within each platform and between certain genes across both platforms.
+It compares the performance of Lasso regression and XGBoost models in predicting data from a new platform (Platform 2) based on data from an original platform (Platform 1).
+The simulation includes various correlations: between pre- and post-treatment values, between certain genes, and between platforms.

 # Key Steps:

-## Simulate Data with Correlation Between Pre- and Post-Treatment Values:
+## Simulate Data:

-Platform 1 Pre-treatment Data: The pre-treatment data for Platform 1 is generated using the Poisson distribution with a transformation based on a correlated set of genes.
+Platform 1 Pre-treatment Data: The pre-treatment data for Platform 1 is generated using the Poisson distribution based on a correlated set of genes.
 A correlation matrix is created for 10 genes (out of 1000 total) to reflect higher correlations between those specific genes.

 Platform 2 Pre-treatment Data: Generated using a linear transformation of Platform 1 data plus noise, introducing correlation between platforms.